gicheonkang/gicheonkang.github.io/index.md

 Prior to joining Ph.D. program, I did my master study in Cognitive Science at [Seoul National University][1].
 Studying cognitive science has had a great influence on my research.
 I earned my Bachelor's degree in Computer Science from [Ajou University][5].

+<p style='text-align:center; color:#9A2617'>I'm actively looking for Ph.D. internship positions in 2024!
+Please let me know if you have any opportunities for me.</p>

 ---

 <a name="/news"></a>